cvauthgr/NaiveTextEncryptor/README.md

 # NaiveTextEncryptor

 >[!WARNING]
->This project is experiment , it's NOT something for real cryptographic use!
+>This project is an experiment , it's NOT something for real cryptographic use!

 This is a simple XOR encryption algorithm written in C++23